atcomputing/guacamole-trigger/README.md

 With this plugin you can define a `start-command` and `stop-command`.
 Guacamole makes it possible for plugins to listen to the creation and closing of connections.
-Based on this a start or stop command is trigged.
+Based on this a start or stop command is triggered.

 ### automatic start